Shellyspike/Primo/Primo.Networking_en.md

    - **Basic Authentication**:
      - Login
      - Password
-     - Secure password
+     - Secure password - A password encrypted using SecureString.

    - **Client Certificate Authentication**:
      - Certificate password
-     - Check SSL
+     - Check SSL - Enable this option if SSL certificate verification is required.
      - Client SSL
-     - Secure password
+     - Secure password - Encrypted certificate password.
+The password encrypted with SecureString is not stored in plain text.
+You can retrieve it, for example, from the "Credential Manager" application.

    - **General**:
      - Continue on exception
      - Disable logging